JGU has been in emergency operation mode since December 21, 2020.[last updated: 15.04.2021]

 - In the case of symptoms that point to Covid-19, you may not sit the exam on-campus.

-- You are required to wear a mask in all JGU buildings and also during written examinations
+- You are required to wear a medical mask (surgical mask or FFP2 or KN95) in all JGU buildings and also during written examinations.

 - Please also avoid contacts before and after the examination and observe the distancing and hygiene regulations.